Flight Booking Tour Package

 2. Eromba | A Mash of Boiled Vegetables, Chillies, and Ngari

-If you are passionate about seafood, the Eromba is the ideal dish for you.
+If you are passionate about seafood, the Eromba is ideal for you.
 The term "Eromba '' originates from the Manipuri phrase "eeru taana lonba," which means "mixing and stirring watery.
 Eromba is one of the traditional foods of Manipur and is typically prepared with a fermented fish dish known as "Ngari'' along with various vegetables.
 The dish is served hot and beautifully garnished with fresh coriander leaves, making it even more delicious.

 3. Nga-Thongba | Spicy Fish Stew With Vegetables